learn-anything/courses/readme.md

-# Free and non free courses all can learn from 📝
+# Free courses all can learn from 📝

 This is an extension to [Learn Anything Search Engine](https://learn-anything.xyz/) that lists all the interesting courses one can take to learn new things and discover new insights. 🔭